kubernetes/enhancements/keps/sig-network/4969-cluster-domain-downward-api/README.md

 ### Goals

-- Making it easier to use and generate FQDNs.
+- Making it easier to use and generate FQDNs for internally-visible Services
 - Reducing the difference between Kubernetes distributions.

 <!--